How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 How to prevent drain worms

 Drain flies and drain worms thrive in wet and moist conditions.
-You thus prevent them by reducing the amount of moisture in the air through venting the bathroom and using a dehumidifier.
+Thus, you prevent them by venting the bathroom and using a dehumidifier to reduce the amount of moisture in the air.
 If your shower won’t stop running and it keeps the floor wet at all times, tighten or replace the showerhead.

-Insecticides such as Diatomaceous Earth (DE) are the best for this purpose since they kill all types of insects from drain worms to millipedes without harming the home or its dwellers.
+Insecticides such as Diatomaceous Earth (DE) are the best for this purpose since they kill all insects, from drain worms to millipedes, without harming the home or its dwellers.

-Crevices in the bathroom caused by damaged caulk or tiles need to be fixed since they end up harboring dirt in wet conditions which the drain worms thrive in.
+Crevices in the bathroom caused by damaged caulk or tiles need to be fixed since they end up harboring dirt in wet conditions, in which the drain worms thrive.

 With these steps, you can be sure not to see drain worms and drain flies frequenting your bathroom.
 Learn how to clean the whole shower to avoid drain worms and dirt in general.